6 Excuses Small Businesses Make For Not Having a Website [INFOGRAPHIC]

 That’s insane.

-After spending a few years building websites (and writing about building them) I’ve begun to see a pattern.
-A pattern of excuses.
 I’ve narrowed it down to six.
 Six terrible excuses small businesses make for still not having a website in this day and age.

 I’m so passionate about this, that I actually made an original infographic to make my point.